About

 My research agenda

-In 2016 I was Specialist Advisor to the House of Lords Select Committee on National Policy for the Built Environment and in 2015 I won the Royal Town Planning Institute (RTPI) Academic Award for Research Excellence.
-In 2016, thanks to the fantastic team involved, the Place Alliance won the RTPI Sir Peter Hall Award for Wider Engagement.
-In 2018 I launched place-value-wiki which is an open source repository for evidence on the health, economic, social and environmental benefits of a better designed built environment.
-In 2018, I won the AESOP Best Published Paper Award and recently have been collaborating with UN-Habitat and BMA on the pan-European Urban Maestro project.
-In 2022 I was again fortunate to win the RTPI Sir Peter Hall Award for Excellence in Research and Engagement.
+In 2016 and 2025/6 I was Specialist Advisor to the House of Lords Select Committee on National Policy for the Built Environment.
+In 2018 I launched place-value-wiki which is an open source repository for evidence on the health, economic, social and environmental benefits of a better designed built environment and after that collaborated with UN-Habitat and BMA on the pan-European Urban Maestro project, leading to my latest book Urban Design Governance.
+Since then I have been working on projects examining Inequality in Housing Design Quality and the thorny question of urban beauty, about which a new book will be available in 2026.

 My full CV can be found under the Publications tab above.